gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 - Why are arrays better than numbered variables (user1, user2, user3)?
 - When do you use objects versus arrays?
 - How do you organize complex data structures?
+- Why are array methods like `map` and `filter` cleaner than for loops?
+- When should you use `forEach` vs `map` vs `filter`?
+- How does method chaining make code more readable?
+- What's the most useful array method you learned?

 ---